Risk Mitigation: What Is It and How Can You Do It?

 - Safety Tests

-- Safety Equipment and Tools (i.e. safety goggles, safety shoes)
+- Proper Safety Equipment and Tools (i.e. safety goggles, safety shoes)

 Take a non-construction environment for example.
 You might work in an office building.
-As an employer, it’s your responsibility to make sure that carpets are stapled down or to use sticky tape underneath so that employees don’t trip.
+As an employer, it would then be your responsibility to make sure that carpets are stapled down or secured with sticky tape underneath so that employees don’t trip.
 Easy!